 J-1 Physician Visa Waiver Program

-The J-1 physician must agree to work at a health facility in a designated Health Professional Shortage Area (HPSA) or Medically Underserved Area/Population (MUA/P) for three (3) years on a full-time basis, no less than 40 hours a week, and begin working within 90 days of receiving the J-1 visa waiver.
+The J-1 physician must agree to work at a health facility in a designated Health Professional Shortage Area (HPSA) or Medically Underserved Area/Population (MUA/P), or for flex positions they must agree to serve patients from a shortage area, for three (3) years on a full-time basis, no less than 40 hours a week.
+The J-1 physician must begin working within 90 days of receiving the J-1 visa waiver.
 Visa waiver recommendations are reviewed by the Montana Primary Care Office and forwarded to the U.S. Department of State.

 Applications